s-lozhechnikov/limbo/README.md

 ### addHandler (options : Object)
 Adds a method handler.
 The "options" parameter consists of next elements:
 1. regExp : RegExp.
 Methods which match to the regexp will be processed by current handler
-2. define(optional) : Function(methodName).
-The function here will be used to define handler.
-It takes method name as parameter.
-It should return a function.
-The method parameter will be passed into the result function.
-Not needed if "handle" option is passed.
-3. handle(optional) : Function(params). defines the handler for the method.
-Not needed if "define" option is passed
+2. handle : Function(params, method). defines the handler for the method.
 ```javascript
   const Limbo = require("limbo");
   const instance = new Limbo();